Frequently Asked Questions

 - Students can work with their high school counselor to identify scholarships in their community, such as from local organizations, Lions' Clubs, VFW's, banks, churches, hospitals, etc. Family members can inquire at their places of employment as well.

 Many scholarships for incoming students will be offered based on students' admissions application.
-For the 2014-2015 school year, click here for scholarship criteria and awards.
-Although some NIU departments may automatically consider all eligible students, the majority of NIU scholarships require that students submit an application.
+For the 2015-2016 school year, click here for scholarship criteria and awards.
+Although some NIU departments may automatically consider all eligible students, the majority of NIU scholarships for current students require that students submit an application.
 This information can be found on the ScholarshipFinder, or by contacting the department.

 Some scholarships may have a combined form.
 However, the majority of individual NIU scholarship programs require individual applications.
 The ScholarshipFinder will link to an application or an application page.

 NIU scholarship deadlines tend to fall on or around February 1 for the upcoming academic year.
 Some deadlines will fall before or after February 1st.
 Be sure to check deadlines carefully.
-For students applying for admission for the fall 2014 semester, the priority deadline is December 1, 2013.
-This means that students must be admitted by the deadline to receive full consideration for automatic merit scholarships.
+For students applying for admission for the fall 2015 semester, the priority application deadline is yet to be determined.
+Students are encouraged to submit completed applications and all required documents no later than November 15, 2014 to receive full consideration for merit scholarships.

 Filing the FAFSA means that you are filing for financial aid such as need based grants and loans.
 NIU scholarship applications are separate from the FAFSA and tend to focus on academic merit, achievements, honors, talent, and involvement, though some may consider financial need as well.